Use our top home insurance money-saving tips to find the right policy at the right price and cut the cost of your premium.

 If you work from home on anything other than an occasional basis you'll need to inform your insurer and may have to pay more for your cover - read more in our article on insurance cover if you work from home.

-While it's true that you can choose your friends but not your family, you should be aware that other people living under your roof can have an impact on the premium you pay.
+Be aware that other people living under your roof can have an impact on the premium you pay.
 If, for example, a resident has a criminal record, it may push up the cost of your policy.

 If you're searching for home insurance it may be a little late for this advice, but where you live will be a major determining factor in the price you pay for a policy.

 This could be for any number of reasons including high crime rates in the area, a history of flooding, subsidence in the property, its construction from non-standard building materials, or if it's a listed building.